Addressing Academic Misconduct

 For a copy of the policy, refer to the Code of Student Rights and Responsibilities.

 If you have received a Student Conduct Notification concerning academic misconduct, please review all information below.

 Instructors who form the opinion that a student has violated the Code of Student Rights and Responsibilities by committing academic misconduct report the incident by entering it into a database for reporting academic misconduct.
 When they do so, the student receives a Notification of Academic Misconduct.

-If you have been accused of academic misconduct, you will receive a notification which is sent to your official College email address with the subject line "Student Conduct Notification".
+If you have been accused of academic misconduct, you will receive a notification which is sent to your official College email address with the subject line "Notice - First Notification".

 The notification includes the following information: